vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 When we reflect in accordance with the _pramāṇa_s, on the essential nature of the Supreme Being, who is the deity indicated by this (_mantra_) in all the forms which are explicitly stated and which are also implicit in this _mantra_, we should reflect on the following qualities of His in principal and on other excellent traits connected with them:- such qualities as His being the protector : His protectorship being the result of His very nature: His protectorship extending to all, the many ways of His protection, correspondiog to the nature of the thing to be protected, His being the protector at all times, His being the protector in all places, His protection being of all kinds, His protection being directed by His own interest, the omniscience so essential for a protector, His omnipotence, the protection being irrevocable by any except His own will, the irresistibility by others of His protection, His supreme mercy, His expecting an occasion for protection, His requiring from the _jīva_ just a pretext or _vyāja_ for extending His protection, His accessibility to all those who have sought His help.
 His nature being such as may ever be relied on (for succour), His having as His attribute (_Lakṣmī_) who will recommend the pardon of those who have committed offences (17), His being the _śeṣī_, His beiug the Seshī under all conditions and at all times and to all, His freedom from being _śeṣa_ to any one else, His being the _śeṣī_ to those who admire His attributes and qualities, His being the _śeṣī_ in association with His consort, His being without equals or superiors, His being worthy of the surrenderiog of the self as an offering (_havis_), His being different from non-sentient matter, from souls in bondage, from souls in _mukti_ and from the eternal sūris (_nitya_s), His being the cause of others being _śeṣī_s in relation to certain things (28), His being an independent doer, His being capable of inspiring _jīva_s with such qualities as knowing, His being the inspirer of all activities, His not being inspired by any one else, His permitting of what is being done, His being the witness of all karmas or rites done, His co-operation (in _karma_ s), His inducing those who have sought succour to do what is pleasing (to Him), His inducing them to do what is beneficial (to themselves), His being the unconditional object of worship, His readiness to be at the disposal of others (when they have done the right thing), His being the _Siddhopāya_ ever ready to redeem (the jita), His being the cause of the _jīva_ adopting the sādhyopaya (_bhakti_  or _prapatti_), His commands being expressed in the _śruti_s aod _smṛti_s, His being the ruler who punishes (the evil doer), His equal treatinent of all, His being sympathetic to those who seek His help, His being the cause of _avidyā_ and the like, His being incapable of a_vidyā_ and the like (_karma_ ), His readiness to dispel a_vidyā_ (ignorance) of those who have sought His protection (48), His being free from any change in His essential nature, His being free from any change in His character or qualities, His readiness to lead all (the _jīva_s) to the attainment of Himself, the creation maintenance and destrnction of the world being His līlā or sportive activity (52), His being the principal subject of all Vedanta (Upaniṣads), His being the material cause of everything, His being the instrumental cause of everything, the irresistibility of His will, His having all (beings and things) as His body, His being denoted by all words, His adoration being performed by deans of all _karma_ s, His being the grantor of the fruits of all _karma_ s, His being the kinsman to the _jīva_ in every form, His universal pervasiveness, His unsurpassed subtleness, His being the support of everything.
 His being His own support, His being of the nature of satya, His being of the nature of _jñāna_, His infiniteness, His being of the nature of bliss, His being pure (and spotless) His possession of countless and unnamed attributes in His essential nature which has been defined by certain specific attributes like satyam, _jñāna_m, ānantam, anandam, amalatvam, His having an eternal, divine and auspicious form, His having states like _Para_ (the supreme) _Vyūha_ and others, His incarnations being satya, (facts of history), His possession of His own svabhāva or nature even in the state of incarnation, His incarnations being free from the touch of _prakṛti_ or matter, His incarnations not being the result of _karma_ , His incarnations having no fixed or appointed time of occurrence, His incarnations being the overflow of multi. tudes of qualities which are to serve the purposes of those who seek succour (from Him), His being pure and fit for contemplation in all states, His having _Lakṣmī_ as His companion in all states, His possession of divine ornaments, weapons, queen, abode, attendants, furniture, door-keepers, retinue, and the like (81), tha power which He has of causing the separation of the gross body from the self, His being the resting place of the _jīva_s for repose, His dispensation of special favours to all _jīva_s at that time, His lighting up of the opening of the _Brahma_ Nadi for the entrance of the self, His enabling the self to enter it, His being the cause of the emergence of the self out of the opening of the _Brahma_ nādi, the appointment by Him of Archis and other escort for the self, His leading the self through the gateway of the sun, His being the Cause of the self emerging out of the sphere (anda) of the material universe, His leading the self to the bank of the river Viraja, His being the cause of the separation of the subtle body from the self, His granting, to the self, of a transcendental (non-material) body, His being the cause of the self being welcomed and honoured by the divine Apsarases, His causing the self to enter the Brahmic fragrance and the like, His being the cause of the self being welcomed and honoured by the eternal süris and the released souls (muktas), the regard shown by Him up to the time when the self rises to the couch, His being the cause of the self enjoying perfect blies, His being the principal goal of attainment, His being responsible for all kinds of service rendered with the body, without the body[^93] and with more bodies than one, His possession of all objects of desire, His enjoyment of unsurpassed bliss, His being an object of upsurpassed enjoyment, His being an object of enjoyment in all forms, His being favourable, by His very nature, at all times, His bestowal to the self of bliss perfectly similar to His own, His inability to endure separation from thuse who seek succour from Him, and his being the cause of the self never returning to samsára.
 (108).

+[^93]:
+Service without the body: Perhaps this should be taken to mean anubhava or experience.]